emissary-ingress/emissary/reference/configuration.md

 - [`TLSContext`](../core/tls) manifests control the TLS configuration options for a number of different use cases.

 - [`Ingress`](../core/ingress-controller) manifests allows you to use Ambassador as a Kubernetes ingress controller.
-See the provided documention on configuration with Ambassador, and review the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/) for detailed information on the `Ingress` resource.
+See the provided documentation on configuration with Ambassador, and review the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/) for detailed information on the `Ingress` resource.

 - `LogService`manifests help you configure logging.
 See [Kubernertes Logging Architecture](https://kubernetes.io/docs/concepts/cluster-administration/logging/) for more details.